 Yes - There are two ways you can do this.
 You can use Microsoft Office apps for free in the browser via office.com (you'll need to create a free Microsoft account), although you can only save the documents you create in the cloud, not directly to your Chromebook.

 If you have a paid Microsoft 365 account you can also install the Microsoft Office Android apps on to your Chromebook via the Google Play Store.
 While some Android apps don't work very well on the bigger screen of a Chromebook or a tablet, the Office apps are well optimised for the format.

 Can I edit photos using my Chromebook?

 Yes - There’s an in-built photo-editor in Chrome’s operating system.
 If this proves unsatisfactory, web-based photo-editing alternatives such as Pixlr are available.

 This isn't the same as running a program on your Chromebook, of course.
-You won't be able to install Photoshop, for instance.
-But, Pixlr's features are respectable - you can do everything from cropping images to cloning parts of a picture, adjusting the hue, saturation, luminance, white balance and more.
+You won't be able to install Photoshop, for instance - although you can install Adobe's Android apps such as Photoshop Mix, Photoshop Express and Lightroom.

 Can I run iTunes on a Chromebook?